On Dvoretzky's theorem for subspaces of $L_p$: Background material and auxiliary results

 \begin{remark} \rm 1.
-Applying this for $\phi(t)=|t|^r, \; r\geq 1$ and taking into account the invariance of Gaussian measure under orthogonal transformations we derive the next $(r,r)$-Poincar\'{e} inequalities: for $a,b\in S^{k-1}$, where $X$ is standard Gaussian random vector.
+Applying this for $\phi(t)=|t|^r, \; r\geq 1$ and taking into account the invariance of the Gaussian measure under orthogonal transformations we derive the next $(r,r)$-Poincar\'{e} inequalities: for $a,b\in S^{k-1}$, where $Z$ is a standard Gaussian random vector in $\mathbb R^n$.

 2. Assuming further that $f$ is $L$-Lipschitz we may apply Theorem \ref{thm:Mau-Pis-stoch} for $\phi(t)=e^{\lambda t}, \; \lambda>0$ to get:

 Then Markov's inequality yields Schechtman's distributional inequality from \cite{Sch1}: for all $t>0$, where $a,b\in S^{k-1}$.
 Let us note that \eqref{eq: 2.27} for $f$ being a norm, has also appeared in \cite{Schmu}.